trueagi-io/metta-morph/README.md

 **Current limitations**

-- In deeper-nested structures list is still sometimes required, even better macros could eliminate it further, or totally.

 - Atoms need to start with ```'```, e.g. ```'fish``` rather than ```fish```.
 Else Chicken Scheme would think it is a variable, and MeTTa is neutral to whether a ```'``` is in the beginning.

 - Variables need to start with ```$``` as MeTTa demands it, and for Chicken Scheme it does not matter.